Leroy Sibbles: Biography

 The son of a grocer, Sibbles began singing in the 1950s and also played guitar, having been taught by Trench Town Rastas Brother Huntley and "Carrot".
 Barry Llewellyn and Earl Morgan had formed The Heptones in 1958, and Sibbles was in a rival group along with two friends.
 Sibbles joined The Heptones in 1965 after the two groups competed in a street-corner contest.

 The trio made their first recordings for Ken Lack in 1966 with "School Girls" and "Gun Man Coming to Town", the latter the A-side of their début single.
 Though the songs did not achieve hit status, the latter composition made the playlists at Radio Jamaica Rediffusion (RJR).
 They moved on to Clement "Coxsone" Dodd's Studio One where they stayed until 1971.

-The Heptones were among the most influential groups of the rock steady era, along with The Pioneers, The Gaylads, The Paragons, The Uniques, and The Techniques.
+The Heptones were among the most influential groups of the rock steady era, along with the Pioneers, the Gaylads, the Paragons, the Uniques, and the Techniques.
 Signature Heptones songs included "Baby", "Get in the Groove", "Ting a Ling", "Fattie Fattie", "Got to Fight On (To the Top)", "Party Time", and "Sweet Talking".
 The group's Studio One output has been collected on albums The Heptones, On Top, Ting a Ling, Freedom Line, and the Heartbeat Records anthology, Sea of Love.

 Studio One

 Beyond his work as a singer-songwriter, Sibbles contributed to the collective output of Studio One as a bass player during the late 1960s.
-Keyboardist and arranger Jackie Mittoo encouraged Sibbles to play the bass when he needed a bassist for his Jazz trio.
+Keyboardist and arranger Jackie Mittoo encouraged Sibbles to play the bass when he needed a bassist for his jazz trio.
+Lloyd Bradley notes that as bass became more central than organ in Studio One's productions, Sibbles assumed an increasingly prominent musical role at the label, reflecting the shift from organ-led arrangements toward bass-driven rocksteady and reggae.

-When Mittoo left full-time duties at Studio One, Sibbles auditioned singers, arranged sessions, sang harmony, and played bass as a part of the studio group variously known as the Sound Dimension and Soul Vendors.
+When Mittoo stepped back from full-time Studio One duties, Sibbles assumed increasing responsibility for arranging sessions and overseeing recordings, reflecting the growing importance of bass in rocksteady and reggae.
+Bradley describes Sibbles as a central figure in Studio One’s classic period, noting that beyond performing with the Heptones, he worked as a bassist, arranger, studio singer, talent scout, and repertoire selector, and was responsible for signing artists and shaping much of the label’s sound during the rocksteady era.
+Sibbles auditioned singers, arranged sessions, sang harmony, and played bass as a part of the studio group variously known as the Sound Dimension and Soul Vendors.
 These musicians, with engineering supervision Sylvan Morris, played backing tracks used by vocalists Bob Andy, Alton Ellis, Horace Andy, Carlton Manning, The Abyssinians, The Gladiators, Willi Williams, Ken Boothe, John Holt, Burning Spear, Dennis Brown, Slim Smith, and scores of others.